NUA Strategy, Part 1: An Undiscovered Pearl in Your 401(k)

 Let me explain using an example

 You’re getting ready to retire and decide to review your 401(k).
 You notice your company’s stock is currently valued at $100 a share, so the 2,000 shares that you hold are now worth $200,000.
 You take a close look at your account statement and see that the cost basis (how much you paid for the stock) is $14,000, which is an average of $7 a share.
 Over your career, your company stock has appreciated by $186,000.
 Although you feel pretty good about that gain, you also experience a little regret because if you had purchased those shares outside of your 401(k), you would normally pay long-term preferred tax rates (0%–20%)2 when you sell those shares.
-But when you sell the shares and distribute from your 401(k), you will most likely pay the much-higher ordinary income tax (10%–37%).3
+But when you sell the shares and distribute the proceeds from your 401(k), you will most likely pay the much higher ordinary income tax rate (10%–37%).3

 Then you see the gleam of the pearl.
-The Net Unrealized Appreciation strategy allows you to pull the company stock out of your 401(k) and pay ordinary income tax on the basis of $14,000 and preferred capital gains tax on the additional $186,000 that’s been transferred to a taxable investment account.4 Not only can you save on taxes, but you will typically have more flexibility with the stock now that it’s owned in a taxable account.
-Some examples of flexibility you may have are: selling shares for living expenses, gifting them to family and/or donating them to a charity.
-There are many variables to consider when deciding if an NUA strategy is right for you, so please reach out to your Corient Wealth Advisor to review your plan before making any decisions regarding this option.
+The net unrealized appreciation strategy allows you to pull the company stock out of your 401(k) and pay ordinary income tax on the basis of $14,000 and preferred capital gains tax on the additional $186,000 that’s been transferred to a taxable investment account.4

 Graph, Net Unrealized Appreciation taxes